Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Hnnn** Heater number
 * **Pnnn** Time in seconds for which a temperature anomaly must persist on this heater before raising a heater fault (default 5 seconds)
 * **Tnnn** Permitted temperature excursion from the setpoint for this heater (default 15C)
-* **Snnn** Integer timeout in minutes (can be set to 0) for print to be cancelled after heater fault (Firmware 1.20 and later).
+* **Snnn** (RRF versions between 1.20 and 3.3 inclusive only) Integer timeout in minutes (can be set to 0) for print to be cancelled after heater fault.
 If the S parameter timeout occurs (which only happens if a SD print is in progress), RRF will also try to turn off power via the PS_ON pin.
 * **Rn** (RRF 3.5 and later only) Maximum number of consecutive temperature reading failures before a heater fault is raised.
 The default is 3 which guarantees that a fault will be raised within one second of a sensor becoming disconnected or shorted.
 Using R0 will result in a heater fault being raised immediately when a sensor fails to deliver a sensible reading, but will make the system more likely to report spurious failures if the sensor or its wiring is subjected to electrical interference or ESD.

 **Parameters for RepRapFirmware 1.14 and earlier**